Course

 Repeated injections or continuous infusion may be needed to reverse the full effects of opioids due to short half-life

 Opioid medications do carry the risk of some serious side effects, which the nurse must monitor for.
-Side effects include:
+Potential side effects include [7]:

 • Constipation